 The people at the Museum are very friendly.
 They have a small function arranged ( perhaps to celebrate the new year) to which a couple of local political leaders are invited.
 We are asked to join.
 A cake is cut and when long speeches in Malayalam start We excuse ourselves and proceed to the Kunjali Marakkar mosque, of course after eating our pieces of the cake and having the tea.

 Here one should remember a few things.
 The Zamorin was a Hindu King, the Marakkars were Muslims.
 Their alliance was one of convenience which did not last long.
 The Zamorin aligned with erstwhile enemies including the Portuguese.
 The alignment fell apart but the Marakkars continued fighting the Portuguese.
 The last of them is said to have been captured by the Portuguese and beheaded in Goa.
 I need to learn more about it but the young man at the museum showed me this picture as as the reference for Goa episode in this part of the history.

 History in depth, as I said earlier, is not the brief of this travel.
 However we keep on driving into history.
 The mosque of the Marakkars is close by the Museum.
 It is not very difficult to reach it but unfortunately there is not much information available.
 I repeat for the nth time that we Indians are not good at recording and preserving our past.
 No, not at all.

 By now we have seen almost all the olden mosques ( 500+years or older) ,and this must be the northernmost built in the Kerala architectural style without the Arabic Minars.

-This does not appear to be the original construction, espcially the roof which has the Mangalore tiles which appeared much later in the history.
+This does not appear to be the original construction, especially the roof which has the Mangalore tiles which appeared on the scene much later in the history.